 but I am getting better at it every day.

-is the fact that I am very versatile in my designs.
+I think part of my success, in addition to having been blessed with helping hands and opportunities offered by so many people, is the fact that I am very versatile in my designs.
 I have designed everything

 from doggie sweaters to men’s extra large - but my main focus has always been